-In from my last post, I shared some free planner inserts set around daily planning.
-I designed some FREE month on two page inserts to keep your organized.
-These free planner inserts are available in both A5 and personal size and they match the daily/weekly planner free my last post.
+These free planner inserts are available in both A5 and personal size plus match the daily/weekly planner from my last post.

-For today’s post, I thought I would offer you some tips on how to print your free planner inserts.
-I appreciate that a lot of you will be familiar with printing your own inserts but for those of you who are not so confident with printing inserts at home or, indeed for those of you who would like to learn some new tricks, I thought this would be a great way to share the tricks I have learnt along the way.
+For today’s post, I thought I would also offer you some tips on how to print your free planner inserts.
+I know that some of you will be familiar with printing your own inserts.
+For those of you who are not so confident with printing inserts at home (or if you would like to learn some new tricks), I thought this would be a great tutorial to share the tricks I have learned along the way.

-I love printables for so many reasons.
-Even prior to setting up my Etsy store, my preference was alway to buy printables.
+I love printables for so many reasons!
+Even prior to setting up my Etsy store, my preference was always to buy printables.
 I am just too impatient to be waiting for the postman.
 When you live on a small island in the Mediterranean like I do, post can take just about forever.
 Plus, I really like control over the quality of what I am printing.

 Hopefully, some of these tips and tricks will help make your own printing process easier.

 5 Tips to help you print your Free Planner Inserts

 TIP 1: For A5 inserts, ALWAYS cut your paper down to size and set the ratio 100% prior to printing your planner inserts.
 This will give you the best printing output.
 Printing booklet style or two a5 pages to an A4 sheet will not give you optimum results.

 TIP 2: When printing personal size planner inserts, do NOT print booklet style or two inserts to an A4 sheet.
 When you instruct your computer to print booklet style, it will automatically apply shrinkage to your inserts by adjusting the borders to allow for booklet binding.

 IF you have to print booklet style, you will find the need to increase the print ratio to approximately 152% in order to get the correct sizing.
 This leads me onto TIP 3.